SWTong/setting-up-pfsense/README.md

 1. Associate the network adapters you [created from VirtualBox](https://goo.gl/vs4cHC) to PFsense.

    Go to PFsense `Settings` and select the `Network` tab.
-For Adapter 1, from the `Attached to` dropdown menu, it to `Host-only adapter` and associate it with the LAN.
+For Adapter 1 tab, from the `Attached to` dropdown menu, set it to `Host-only adapter` and associate it with the LAN.
 Remember, if you are using VirtualBox in Windows, we are associating it with Network Card/Adapter 2.
 On Mac, we are associating it with Network Card/Adapter 0.

    ![](associateAdapter1.png)

-   For Adapter 2, from the `Attached to` dropdown menu, select `Host-only adapter` and associate it with the DMZ.
+   For Adapter 2 tab, from the `Attached to` dropdown menu, select `Host-only adapter` and associate it with the DMZ.
 In Windows VirtualBox, it is Network Card/Adapter 3.
 On Mac, it is Network Card/Adapter 1.

    ![](associateAdapter2.png)

-   For Adapter 3, from the `Attached to` dropdown menu, select `Bridged Adapter`.
-Choose the default item listed in the `Name` dropdown menu.
+   For Adapter 3 tab, from the `Attached to` dropdown menu, select `Host-only adapter` and associate it with the WAN.
+In Windows VirtualBox, it is Network Card/Adapter 4.
+On Mac it is Netword Card/Adapter 2.

    ![](associateAdapter3.png)